menu

 Lorenzo is a tiny city located in the state of Texas.
 With a population of 924 people and just one neighborhood, Lorenzo is the 828th largest community in Texas.

-Lorenzo is a blue-collar town, with 42.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Lorenzo, you'll notice that it is more blue-collar than most other communities in America.
+42.28% of Lorenzo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lorenzo is a city of service providers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Lorenzo who work in management occupations (11.92%), food service (9.49%), and sales jobs (8.40%).

-As is often the case in a small city, Lorenzo doesn't have a public transportation system that people use for their commute.
+Lorenzo is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Lorenzo have a very low rate of college education: just 6.58% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.